 6.2.1.3.2 Amend to read as follows:

-“6.2.1.3.2 Service equipment shall be configured or designed to prevent damage and unintended opening that could result in the release of the pressure receptacle contents during normal conditions of handling and transport.
-All closures shall be protected in the same manner as is required for valves in 4.1.6.1.8.
+“6.2.1.3.2 Service equipment shall be configured or designed to prevent damage and unintended opening that could result in the release of the pressure receptacle contents during normal conditions of handling and carriage.
+All closures shall be protected in the same manner as is required for valves in 4.1.6.8.
 Manifold piping leading to shut-off valves shall be sufficiently flexible to protect the shut-off valves and the piping from shearing or releasing the pressure receptacle contents.”

 6.2.1.3.3 Replace “shall be fitted with devices” with “shall be fitted with handling devices”.